Recording a symphonic orchestra is extraordinarily challenging and expensive. So, how do you get around this hurdle as a bedroom producer?

 SINEfactory

-SINE Player by OrchestralTools is a free rompler plugin akin to Kontakt Player and Decent Player (both of which are listed in our free VST instruments article).
+SINE Player by OrchestralTools is a free rompler plugin akin to Kontakt Player and Decent Player (both listed in our free VST instruments article).

 OrchestralTools offers several free orchestral sound libraries for SINE Player and a subscription service.
 The free sounds available from SINEfactory are a must-have if you’re looking for orchestral sounds.

 SINEfactory includes orchestral strings, horns, percussion, and piano sounds.
-Additional sounds are available through the subscription.
+Subscriptions provide additional sounds, but you can create fantastic orchestral pieces using the free content.

 All in all, if you’re looking for free orchestral sounds, try SINEfactory.